Plant trees with Planète Urgence

 A tree

-• contributes to the maintenance of animal species and plants,
+- contributes to the preservation of animal and plant species,

-• a way to participate in the food and economic safety for the most vulnerable populations,
+- a means of contributing to the food and economic security of the most vulnerable populations,

-• a renewable energy source for millions of people,
+- a source of renewable energy for millions of people,

-• a building material and a sustainable source of income for many craftsmen and their families.
+- a building material and a source of sustainable income for many artisans and their families.

 1 € donated = 1 tree planted